 Have “asado” in a “parilla”

-You might find it weird that I’m including this first, specially given that I am now a vegan.
-But our asado (barbecue) is just such a big part of our culture and it would be stupid to not suggest this to meat eaters.
+Our asado (barbecue) is just such a big part of our culture.
 Asado brings Argentina’s friends and families together, and it is done so much differently from anywhere in the world.
-Argentineans eat most of the cow in asados, not only the meat, but what we call “achuras”.
-Chinchulines (intestines), chorizo (thick sausage), molleja (gizzard), morcilla (blood sausage) are some of them.
+It’s not just food, it’s a ritual, a tradition.
+Moreover, Argentineans eat practically the entirety of the cow in asados, not only the meat, but what we call “achuras”.
+Chinchulines (intestines), chorizo (thick sausage), molleja (sweet bread), morcilla (blood sausage) are only some of them, and they are delicious!
+We also have lots of sides that are cooked in the ‘parilla’ (the actual barbecue) as well.
 If you are visiting Buenos Aires for one day only, make a point of having asado.
 It’s definitely one of the main attractions in Buenos Aires.
-The best places for asado are La Cabrera followed by Don Julio both in the neighborhood of Palermo and then La Brigada in San Telmo.
+Now, asado in a restaurant will NOT be the real deal.
+Thankfully, you can now book the real deal here.

 Stroll, buy designer items and eat in Palermo Soho